kjolley/BIGSdb_documentation/curator_guide.rst

    profile first, then re-create it after deleting and re-adding the allele.

 In order to update or delete an allele, first you must select it.
-Click the query (?) sequences (all loci) link - if only a few loci are defined with permission for the current user to curate then they will be listed individually and the specific locus query links can also be used.
+Click the update/delete sequences link.

 .. image:: /images/curation/update_alleles.png

 Either search for specific attributes in the search form, or leave it blank and click 'Submit' to return all alleles.
-For a specific allele, select the locus in the filter and enter the allele number in the allele_id field.
+For a specific allele, select the locus in the filter (click the small arrow next to 'Filter query by' to expand the filter) and enter the allele number in the allele_id field.

 .. image:: /images/curation/update_alleles2.png